MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 To make your PWA ready for pinning to the sidebar in Microsoft Edge, use the `edge_side_panel` manifest member:

 1. Make sure your PWA has a web app manifest file that contains at least the `name`, `short_name`, `description`, and `icons` members.
-For details, see [Use a web app manifest to integrate a PWA into the OS](./web-app-manifests.md).
+For details, see [Web app manifests](https://developer.mozilla.org/docs/Web/Manifest) at MDN.

 1. Add the `edge_side_panel` member to your web app manifest.
 For example: